MultiChain/multichain-explorer/README.md

 Create and launch a MultiChain Network
 --------------------------------------

-Follow the MultiChain documentation to create a chain.
+Follow the [MultiChain documentation](http://www.multichain.com/download-install/) to install MultiChain and create a chain.
 Skip this if you already have a chain you want to explore.

 Launch the chain to make sure it is running and that the genesis block has been found.
+The node you launch is what the Explorer will connect to.

-    multichaind mychain -daemon
+    multichaind mychain -daemon -txindex=1

+The ````txindex```` parameter is enabled that the node you launch will keep track of all transactions across the network, and not just the transactions for the node's wallet.
+If you prefer, you can set this option in ````multichain.conf````.

+For more infomation about runtime parameters please visit http://www.multichain.com/developers/runtime-parameters/

 Configure MultiChain.conf